Biden blames Trump for unrest and violence

 “And we waited and we waited and we waited and we waited,” Bush said.
 “We wanted to see them on the ground with us.”

-Biden on Thursday said that if he were president he would travel to Kenosha but left unclear whether he will go as the Democratic nominee.
+Biden on Thursday said that as president he would go to Kenosha but left unclear whether he will go as the Democratic nominee.

 The Rev. Al Sharpton said Biden must be more specific about what actions he would take as president.
 “He needs to be way out front in how his presidency would be different,” the civil rights activist said.
 “I think, based on his record, it would be different.
 But he needs to come on with it.”